docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 **Description**

-Returns the ‘in’ interpolation type for the specified keyframe.
+Returns the 'in' interpolation type for the specified keyframe.

 **Parameters**